-Let your parent-child relationship grow along with your child, and his interests and needs eventually change.
+Let your connection grow along with your child, and his interests and needs eventually change.
 For instance, your young might not want you to accompany him to the park when he’s with his friends, but he used to love it when you brought him there.

 Contemplating your child’s thoughts and whereabouts means that you are in the moment.
-In addition, it signifies how much parents care about things that are important for children, which is the primary foundation for a strong parent-child relationship.
+In addition, it signifies how much parents care about things that are important for children, which is the primary foundation for a strong family association, particularly the parent-child relationship.

-Accepting your child, letting him be, and trying not to instruct him all the time.
-For example, if the child wants to pretend and tell you a strange story, it is totally fine.
+Accepting your child.
+Letting him be and trying not to instruct him all the time.
+For example, if the kid wants to pretend and tell you a strange story, it is totally fine.
 You don’t need to teach him every time he says or does something that’s not so normal.

-Parent-Child Relationships – Parents, provide your child with a chance to lead.
+Parent-Child Relationship – folks provide your children with a chance to lead.